MicrosoftDocs/power-automate-docs/articles/guidance/automation-coe/configure-automation-coe.md

 | \>= 250       | 250            | 999999999    | 10        |
 | \>= 5, \< 250 | 5              | 250          | 5         |

-#### Processing peaks scores
+### Processing peaks scores

 This table has a value and score for each record.
-Below are values that should be used, scores can be modified.
+Here are the values that should be used, you can modify the scores to suit your needs.

 | **Value** | **Score** |
 |-----------|-----------|